Type XVII submarine: Construction

 The U-793 achieved a submerged speed of 22 kn in March 1944 with Admiral Dönitz aboard.
 In June 1944 U-792 achieved 25 kn over a measured mile.

 The Type XVIIA submarines were found to be very hard to handle at high speed, and were plagued by numerous mechanical problems, low efficiency, and the fact that a significant amount of power was lost due to increased back pressure on the exhaust at depth.
 Also, the length to beam ratio was too low, resulting in an unnecessarily high drag.

 Admiral Fuchs argued that introducing a new type of U-boat would hinder current production efforts, but Dönitz argued the case for them and on 4 January 1943 the Kriegsmarine ordered 24 Type XVII submarines.

 Construction of operational Type XVII submarines – the Type XVIIB – was begun at the Blohm + Voss yard in Hamburg.
 The Type XVIIB, unlike the XVIIA, had only a single turbine.
 The initial order was for 12 submarines, U-1405 through U-1416.
 However, Blohm + Voss were already struggling to cope with orders for Type XXI submarines and the Kriegsmarine reduced the order to six.

 Projected types

 Twelve Type XVIIG of slightly improved design, U-1081 through U-1092, were at the same time ordered from Germaniawerft.

 A projected Type XVIIK would have abandoned the Walter system for closed-cycle Diesel engines using pure oxygen from onboard tanks.
+The only boat, U-798, was still unfinished at the Krupp Germaniawerft at the end of the war.